 But it was a beautiful sunny Sunday and we were reminiscing about a long gone (but memorable) holiday in Italy – when the urge for pasta struck.
-I’ve found a gluten-free pasta that best serves like a wheat pasta (lets face it, many end up too mushy), is Royal Quinoa and Rice pasta by Olive Green Organics.
+I’ve found a gluten-free pasta that best serves like a wheat pasta (lets face it, many end up too mushy), is this Quinoa and Rice pasta here.
 So this is what I’ve used here, but on a less reminiscent day, I would probably use zoodles (zucchini noodles) instead.
 So here it is, a delicious (and fast) Italian inspired meal…

 A delicious, easy to make meal, this Smoked Salmon, Pea and Broccoli Pasta is one of my go-to meals when I need a healthy, tasty meal quickly.

 - 1 red onion, finely diced